-Before attempting to access any of the internal computer please ensure that the machine is not connected to the AC power, and that the machine is turned off.
-Also ensure that all peripherphone lines, are disconnected from the comput-
+Before attempting to access any of the internal components of your computer please ensure that the machine is not connected to the AC power, and that the machine is turned off.
+Also ensure that all peripheral cables, including phone lines, are disconnected from the computer.

-Figure 2 - 1 Hard Disk Location
+Figure 2 - 1 Primary Hard Disk Location